 - Preparation Grant goal(s): Clear description of what you and your team will do to prepare the PG1 (activities, participants, dates).

 - Preparation Grant Budget: Indicate how you will use the up-to $10,000 funding, with specific justifications and timeline.
 Be sure to specify how the funding will help you craft a successful PG1 (spending must follow SSHRC-eligible categories.
 Course release is not eligible, but you should consider the full gamut of costs for completing the full package, from planning meetings, to professional editors, and even graphics support).
 If your budget exceeds $10,000, you must indicate whence will come the other funds.

-- Common CV (SSHRC-style) of the Project Director.
+- SSHRC Web-CV (not the CCV) of the Project Director.

 - Signatures: RSO's Request New Application form, and confirmation of Departmental and / or Faculty support, signed by Chair and Dean.
 Please speak with your Research Facilitator as soon as possible, to ease the internal sign-off.

-Please email a digital copy of the application, the signed RSO form and CCV as a single PDF document, with the subject heading: GAP-PG1-2018prep-YOURProjectTitle to this email address: GAPSSHRC@ualberta.ca.
-Your deadline is NOON, May 07, 2018.
+Please email a digital copy of the application, the signed RSO form and SSHRC Web-CV as a single PDF document, with the subject heading: GAP-PG1-2020prep-YOURProjectTitle to this email address: GAPSSHRC@ualberta.ca.
+Your deadline is NOON, July 15, 2020.
 Address the application to: